 In lieu of a Tea Party, the Calaveras County Taxpayers Association joined together for an afternoon barbecue Wednesday at Moaning Caverns Park in Vallecito.

 The nonpartisan, nonprofit educational group aims at promoting wise use of public funds and protecting economic freedoms.
-It has sponsored four Tea Party events and five candidate forums over past years.
+It has co-sponsored four Tea Party events and five candidate forums over past years.